osmond/improved-system/README.md

 - `getRunningSessions()` and `getRouteSessions()` generate data for similarity maps and route profiles.
 - `getStateVisits()` lists state and city totals for the geographic explorer.
+- `getActivitySnapshots()` returns hourly step and heart-rate samples used for reading focus detection.

+The reading focus heatmap displays one of three labels—"Deep Dive," "Skim," or "Page Turn Panic"—based on intensity calculated from these snapshots.
+It appears on the Map tab below the geographic explorer.

 Replace these stubs with real API calls when connecting to live Garmin data.